 Help us to help you:

 - Firstly please do not panic.
 Although the virus can be deadly, the vast majority of those infected so far have only mild symptoms and make full recoveries.
-However it is good to be prepared and do all you can to reduce the risks
+However it is good to be prepared and do all you can to reduce the risk

 - It is very important that you do not visit your GP surgery if told not to or if you suspect you have the virus.
 Some of the staff working in the practice, and also patients visiting the practice, will be at high risk of getting very sick from coronavirus.
 It is essential that we protect our staff from getting sick as much as possible so that they can continue to provide a service to all of our patients.